mahynski/pychemauth/docs/quickstart.rst

 .. image:: _static/colab_example.gif

-How can you upload your data so you can access it from your Drive?
+How can you upload your data so you can access it from Colab?
 There are 2 options.
 The first involves uploading the file(s) directly to this particular runtime instance.
 If you are concerned about controlling where this data goes, consider the second option of mounting your Drive from the notebook.
 In that case you can upload your data to your Drive and simply access it from there.